-I study the neurobiological and psychological mechanisms of adaptive behaviour and learning, including how they develop, and what role they play in psychopathology.
+I study the neurobiological and psychological mechanisms of adaptive behaviour, including how they develop, and what role they play in psychopathology.

 I use human brain and body imaging (functional and structural MRI and MRS), psychophysiology, cross-species methods, behavioural analysis, and mathematical modelling.